• Skip to primary navigation

 Goals and Challenges

-In 2018, the National Science Foundation rebuilt its headquarters.
-To commemorate the move, and the societal impact that the National Science Foundation has, NSF commissioned me to create an epic mural.
-The illustration would represent the key science and societal advances that NSF has made possible since 1952.
+In 2018 the National Science Foundation rebuilt its headquarters.
+To commemorate the move, and the societal impact that the National Science Foundation has, NSF commissioned SayoStudio to create an epic mural.
+The art would represent the key science and societal advances that NSF has made possible since 1952.

-The monumental mural was planned for a space 11 feet high and 52 foot long to spread across the employee entrance.
-Most importantly, it had to represent the broad scope of NSF.
-The subject areas included: biology, chemistry, sociology and economics, computing, education, physics, engineering and math.
+The monumental mural was designed to spread across the employee entrance, in a space 11 feet high and 52 feet long.
+It had to represent the broad scope of NSF research, including biology, chemistry, sociology and economics, computing, education, physics, engineering and math.

-Additionally, the artwork had to show the societal impact, including historically, and what key research of today may lead to tomorrow’s technology.
-It needed to feel cohesive, and accurate to the many scientists who regularly flow through NSF’s doors.
-In other words, the illustration needed to be epic… a description I love!
+We needed to convey NSF’s historical and ongoing societal impacts, and what current key research may lead to tomorrow’s technology.
+It needed to feel cohesive and accurate to the many scientists who regularly flow through NSF’s doors.
+In other words, the illustration needed to be epic… an adjective we love at SayoStudio!

 Process and Solution

 Initially, NSF imagined a linear historical representation.
-However, as we discussed which subjects they wanted represented, I suggested a less linear approach.
-One of the reasons I love working with the National Science Foundation, is learning about their cross-cutting initiatives that draw different disciplines together.
-I’m fascinated by how different parts of life, our world and the greater universe are tied together.
-And often, tied together in ways we are only just discovering.
-I wanted to evoke that connectivity in this homage to the National Science Foundation.
+But as we discussed the subjects they wanted to focus on, Nicolle suggested a less linear approach.
+One of the things we love about working with the National Science Foundation is learning about their cross-cutting initiatives that draw different disciplines together.
+We’re fascinated by how different parts of life, our world, and the greater universe are tied together—often in ways we are only just discovering.
+We wanted to evoke that connectivity in this homage to the National Science Foundation.

 National Science Foundation Mural sketch

-As I worked to conceptualize different options, I came up with the idea of undulating waves and swoops to weave all of these ideas together, and represent the interplay between subjects and time.
-NSF historian Leo Slater shared with me what discoveries and events needed to be included.
-Next, I started filling in potential representations so that NSF could review the sketch before I proceeded to the final color artwork.
-NSF signed off, and piece by piece, I worked to create the color illustrations using a combination of 3D modeling in Cinema 4D and Zbrush and digital painting in Photoshop.
-I also incorporated photographs in a few key areas.
+As Nicolle worked to conceptualize different options, she came up with the idea of undulating waves and swoops to weave all of these ideas together and to represent the interplay between subjects and time.
+NSF historian Leo Slater shared the discoveries and events that needed to be included.
+Next, Nicolle started filling in potential representations so that NSF could review the sketch before proceeding to the final color artwork.
+NSF signed off, and piece by piece, color illustrations came to life using a combination of 3D modeling in Cinema 4D and Zbrush, and digital painting in Photoshop.
+Photographs were also incorporated in a few key areas.

 Results and Achievements